datastatistician3/SemiparametricAUC.jl/docs/src/code.md

 """
   simulate_one_predictor(iter, m, p)

-  It asks for number of iterations to be run, number of observations in treatment and control groups for the simulation of Semiparametric AUC regression adjusting for one discrete covariate.
+  It asks for number of iterations `iter` to be run, number of observations `m` in treatment and control groups `p` for the simulation of Semiparametric AUC regression adjusting for one discrete covariate.
 In this simulation, true model parameters are as follows: β0 = 0.15, β1 = 0.50, β2 = 1.

 """